-8.7.0.2 This policy does not seek to prevent development that may otherwise be suited to a countryside location.
+8.7.0.3 This policy does not seek to prevent development that may otherwise be suited to a countryside location.
 Nevertheless, it seeks to ensure that the scale, massing and height of proposals do not result in the integrity of the separation between existing settlement and other groups of built development being undermined.
 Development that is consistent with this policy might include minor extensions to existing buildings, the creation of playing fields, or other open land uses.
-As a policy it will have effect in a complementary fashion with other development policies'
+As a policy it will have effect in a complementary fashion with other development policies.

-8.7.0.3 Although not specifically intended to, the strategic strategic gap will also help to protect the church and school, both valuable listed buildings, from encroachment by development which would compromise their settings.
+8.7.0.4 The settlement gap will also help to protect the church and school, both valuable heritage assets and listed buildings, from encroachment by development which could compromise their settings.
+See also Built Environment Policy 1 - Designated and Non-Designated Heritage Assets and Map 4 page 13.

-"In terms of preserving the character of the village, protection of the Area of Outstanding Natural Beauty is a priority as is the preservation of the Strategic Gap between Middle and Lower Tysoe."
+"In terms of preserving the character of the village, protection of the Area of Outstanding Natural Beauty is a priority as is the preservation of the Settlement Gap between Middle and Lower Tysoe."